 - Gas Fireplaces – Gas fireplaces are a slightly cleaner alternative to wood fireplaces.
-You burn gas, usually natural gas or propane, to create a flame.
+You burn gas, usually, natural gas or propane, to create a flame.
 This can also produce harmful emissions and have some unnatural flame colors.
 This is also considered radiant-style heating.

 - Standalone Convection-Style Infrared Heaters – These are infrared heaters that use convection-style heating to warm an area instead of radiant-style heating.
 This is a common type of space heater.
-This makes them a little better at warming an enclosed space than radiant-style that is more directional with a shorter range.
+This makes them a little better at warming an enclosed space than radiant-style which is more directional with a shorter range.
 Sometimes these can come with caster wheels that can make them easy to move but also a little unsafe.
 You can also get these wall mounted like a Heat Storm wall mount space heater.
 The Heat Storm still uses infrared but it is limited to the location where it is installed.

-- Electric Fireplaces – Electric fireplaces are commonly considered one of the best infrared heaters you can get because they use an energy saving infrared convection-style quartz heater to keep a home or room warm, all with the added atmosphere of simulating the beautiful visuals of a real fireplace.
+- Electric Fireplaces – Electric fireplaces are commonly considered one of the best infrared heaters you can get because they use an energy-saving infrared convection-style quartz heater to keep a home or room warm, all with the added atmosphere of simulating the beautiful visuals of a real fireplace.
 An adjustable thermostat allows you to set your desired temperature.
-Because a high end electric fireplace can have a powerful heater inside, you can usually feel warm air coming out of the blower very quickly after turning them on with a convenient remote control or smartphone device that works through wi-fi.
+Because a high-end electric fireplace can have a powerful heater inside, you can usually feel warm air coming out of the blower very quickly after turning them on with a convenient remote control or smartphone device that works through Wi-Fi.
 They are easy to install.
-After placing it, you plug it into a normal 120 volt outlet, turn it on, and set the thermostat.
+After placing it, you plug it into a normal 120-volt outlet, turn it on, and set the thermostat.

 - Ceramic Heater – A ceramic heater is often also referred to as a PTC heater.
 They will usually cost a little less to run than an infrared system but they usually aren’t as powerful and can be more dangerous.